 Want to see how Roanoke compares to other top cities in Virginia?
 Explore all city regulations in Virginia. →

-Short-term rentals (STRs) are legally permitted in Roanoke, Virginia, but they require proper registration, permits, and compliance with local regulations.
-Both the City of Roanoke and Roanoke County have established comprehensive frameworks that allow property owners to operate short-term rentals while ensuring community standards are maintained.
+Short-term rentals (STRs) are explicitly permitted in Roanoke, Virginia, subject to comprehensive regulatory compliance at both the city and county levels.
+Both the City of Roanoke and Roanoke County maintain established frameworks that allow property owners to legally operate short-term rentals while ensuring community standards and public welfare are maintained.
+The city and county operate under separate regulatory systems, so investors must determine whether their property falls within City of Roanoke or Roanoke County jurisdiction and comply with the respective requirements.

 Operational Requirements: